-One of the first things you should consider is the size and weight of a camera you buy.
-While a DSLR might help you capture amazing photos, if it’s too big to carry around with you regularly, you may not use it as much as you’d like.
+One of the first things you should consider is the size and weight of any potential camera.
+While a DSLR might help you capture amazing photos, if it’s too big to carry around with you regularly you’ll miss photo opportunities.
 Next, consider what you need in terms of the following essential features:

-Generally, budget cameras are slower.
-One way to measure camera speed is by the number of photos a camera can take in one second.
-This is referred to as frames per second or FPS.
-The higher the FPS, the quicker the camera takes photos.
+Generally, budget cameras are slower performing.
+The number of photos a camera can take in one second is referred to as frames per second or FPS.
+The higher the FPS, the quicker the camera can take photos.
 If you regularly shoot action shots, sporting events or wildlife, look for a camera with a high FPS rating.
-However, some faster-performing cameras sacrifice resolution to help the camera process the photos more quickly.
+However, some faster-performing cameras sacrifice resolution for speed.

 Most compact cameras offer fully automated settings including shutter speed, aperture and ISO.
-While this makes a camera easy to use, you have limited control over your images.
+While this makes a camera extremely easy to use, you have limited options to control your images.
 More advanced cameras offer a fully manual mode that lets you take the exact photo you want.
-While shooting in manual mode requires practice and a bit of training, it’s worth the effort if you want full control.
+While using manual mode requires practice, it’s worth the effort if you want full control.

 With an interchangeable lens camera, you can tailor your camera to meet your needs.
-High-end compact cameras can have quality lenses, but you can’t swap lenses.
+High-end compact cameras can have quality lenses, but they don’t allow you to swap lenses.
 With a DSLR or mirrorless camera, you can buy as many lenses as you want in a wide variety of styles.
-However, lenses are expensive and not all are compatible with all cameras.
+Keep in mind, lenses can be costly and not all lenses are compatible with all cameras.

 A digital zoom works the way your camera phone does, by essentially cropping and blowing up a photo, which reduces the image quality.
 Optical zoom uses a moving lens to help get a closer and clearer image.
 If it’s within your budget, look for a camera that offers optical zoom.